Summary: In this python tutorial, we will learn to write a single line if statement in Python with examples.

 Output: Yes

-statement as a single line.
-Let’s see an example.
+statement as a single line as follows:

 animal = "dog"